oneclick/rubyinstaller2/README.md

     gem install your-gem --platform ruby
 ```

-`ridk` is a cmd script which can be used to issue MSYS commands like `pacman`.
+`ridk` is a cmd/powershell script which can be used to issue MSYS commands like `pacman`.
 See `ridk help` for further options.

 ### Install gems with C-extensions and additional library dependencies